junxit/us-congress-bills-114/metadata.md

 - 2015-01-08 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H139)
 - 2015-01-08 — The previous question was ordered pursuant to the rule. (consideration: CR H138)
 - 2015-01-09 — Received in the Senate.
+- 2015-01-12 — Read twice and referred to the Committee on Finance.